Reji Thomas

 Rejina (Reji) Thomas is an American glass artist who has thrived as a painter and artistic community advocate.
 In 1995 Thomas reproduced the intricate glass work for the restoration of the Texas Capitol building.
 She was commissioned by the State of Texas to create gifts for the President of Mexico and Queen Elizabeth of England.
 IBM and 3M are among the corporations that have commissioned her engraved and etched-glass awards.
 Her artwork has been collected by Ann Richards, Barbara Jordan, B.B.
 King, and Steven Spielberg.
 Thomas is the founder of Graphic Glass Studios Inc. and the Pine Street Station.

 Formative years

 Thomas was born in Los Angeles.
 Her mother was a registered nurse and her father an electrical engineer.
 Early in life she was sent to live with her grandparents on the family's farm in Evergreen, Alabama.
 At the age of 15, while in art class, Thomas sold her first painting.
 Later, as a medic in the Air Force she began using a diamond dental drill to create images on glass, developing a steady hand and eye for detail.
 Thomas graduated from the International Pilchuck School of Glass based in Seattle, Washington.

+Thomas moved to Austin in the late 1970s.